schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/TransitioningToText.rst.txt

 Next steps
 -----------

-The following pages will provide you will challenges for you to complete.
-Although you could complete them in any order, the order they are presented will reveal the various capabilities of Reeborg in a logical order.
+The following pages will provide you with challenges for you to complete.
+Although you could complete them in any order, the order they are presented will reveal the capabilities of Reeborg in a logical order.
 When you finish a step, it is a good idea to show your solution to your teacher to confirm you have created an appropriate solution to the problem.
 Although the worlds have been created to give you instant feedback, it can be really helpful to have an experienced human give you tips as well!

 Acknowledgments